destem/FaceCap-ProjMapping/README.md

 | Space     | Turn on/off the display|
 | P      |  Go to the next texture|

-#### OSC implementation
+#### OSC implementatio
-There are two OSC Implementations.
-The first is for recieveing data to control the display the other is to recieve information from the device
+This project also implements OSC to control the project as well as to get information from the device

+##### Device Status
+To check the device status send an osc message through the `/osc/status` address and then listen back on the `/osc/status` address.
+If the value is true then the face is tracking else there is is no face being tracked.
 ##### Controlling the Device
 There are four commands to control the device